Colored Smoke Grenades: Complete Color Guide for Every Occasion

 | Black | High contrast | Very good | Excellent contrast | Maximum drama |

 For shoots using multiple colors, activate one grenade at a time and shoot the full sequence before moving to the next color.
-Never activate two different color grenades simultaneously β the colors mix at the edges and produce muddy, undefined transitions that rarely photograph well.
-Exception: white + any color creates a softer, dreamier version of the colored smoke and is the one intentional two-grenade mix that consistently works.
+Never activate two different colored grenades at once — the colors mix at the edges and produce muddy, undefined transitions that rarely photograph well.
+The one exception: white plus any color creates a softer, dreamier version of that color, and it is the single intentional two-grenade mix that consistently works.

 Frequently Asked Questions